Since there’s not much information around, I decided to do a review on Ocu-GLO, a popular canine vision supplement.

 Like any other pet parent, I also want to spare my dog from dealing with common eye problems such as glaucoma and cataract.
 These conditions can disrupt the dog’s vision, cause pain, and sometimes even require surgery.

-That being said, good eyesight can be maintained through diet and supplements and might help prevent vision problems caused by old age or diabetes.
+That said, good eyesight can be maintained through diet and supplements, which can also help prevent vision problems caused by old age or diabetes.

-You need to be proactive or catch your dog’s eye problem early on in order to hold it back.
-Nutrients, no matter how powerful, will not reverse blindness.
+However, you must be proactive to catch your dog’s eye problem early on in order to hold it back.
+Nutrients, no matter how powerful, won’t reverse blindness.

 Ocu-GLO Side Effects

 According to Animal Necessity (the company behind Ocu-GLO):